 The numbers of codes typed in each condition can be seen in Figure 5.
-For the standard buttons there was a significant increase in the number of codes entered between both of the audio treatments and the silent one ( $F{2,33}$ =15.41, p=0.00002), confirming the hypothesis.
-No significant differences were found between the audio treatments.
-For the small buttons there was again an overall increase in the number of codes typed in both of the audio treatments over the silent ( $F{2,33}$ =13.53, p=0.00005), confirming the hypothesis.
-A T-test indicated that the enhanced sound significantly increased the number of codes typed over the basic sound ( $T{11}$ =5.12, p=0.0003).
+For the standard buttons there was a significant increase in the number of codes entered between both of the audio treatments and the silent one ($F{2,33}$ =15.41, p=0.00002), confirming the hypothesis.
+There was no difference between the audio treatments.
+For the small buttons there was again an overall increase in the number of codes typed in both of the audio treatments over the silent ($F{2,33}$ =13.53, p=0.00005), confirming the hypothesis.
+A T-test indicated that the enhanced sound significantly increased the number of codes typed over the basic sound (T{11} =5.12, p=0.0003).

-The standard buttons with no sound (C1.1) allowed significantly more codes to be typed than the small buttons with enhanced sound (C2.3) ( $T{11}$ =6.26, p=0.00006), failing to confirm the hypothesis.
+The standard buttons with no sound (C1.1) allowed significantly more codes to be typed than the small buttons with enhanced sound (C2.3) (T{11} =6.26, p=0.00006), failing to confirm the hypothesis.
 Participants typed on average 42 codes with the standard size silent buttons and only 26 with the small buttons with sound.